 Results from the 2010 National Survey on Drug Use and Health: Mental Health Detailed Tables is a collection of tables presenting national estimates from the National Survey on Drug Use and Health (NSDUH).
 These tables present information on past year mental health measures and past year mental health service utilization for youths aged 12 to 17 and adults aged 18 or older.
 Adult tables include measures on any mental illness, serious mental illness (SMI), moderate mental illness, low (mild) mental illness, mental health service utilization (i.e., mental health treatment or counseling), suicidal thoughts and behaviors, major depressive episode (MDE), treatment for depression (among adults with MDE), and serious psychological distress (SPD).
 Youth tables include measures on mental health service utilization, MDE, and treatment for depression (among youths with MDE).
 Measures related to the co-occurrence of mental disorders with substance use or with substance use disorders also are presented for both adults and youths.
 Measures of these characteristics and behaviors are presented by a variety of demographic, geographic, and other variables.
-The estimates in the tables include rates of persons having the characteristics, numbers of persons with these characteristics, and other measures.
+The estimates in the tables include rates of persons having the characteristics, numbers of persons with these characteristics, and corresponding standard errors.

 The majority of these tables are trend tables presenting estimates from the 2009 and 2010 NSDUHs.
 Also included are five tables that present data from earlier surveys in the series, including two tables with data from 2002 to 2010, two tables with data from 2005 to 2010, and one table with data from 2004 to 2010.

 Throughout the survey series, the NSDUH questionnaire has been used to collect data on special topics, such as mental health.
-Questions on mental health for youths (aged 12 to 17) and adults (aged 18 or older) were first introduced in the 1994 NSDUH and continued through the 1997 NSDUH.
+Questions on mental health for youths aged 12 to 17 and adults aged 18 or older were first introduced in the 1994 NSDUH and continued through the 1997 NSDUH.
 Mental health questions were reintroduced beginning in the 2000 NSDUH and continued through the 2010 NSDUH.
 Because of survey improvements in the 2002 NSDUH, the 2002 data constitute a new baseline for tracking trends in substance use and mental health measures.
 Therefore, estimates beginning with the 2002 survey should not be compared with estimates from the 2001 or earlier surveys to examine changes over time.
 Because of further survey improvements and questionnaire changes between 2002 and 2010, it is not possible to assess long-term trends for all of the mental health issues.

 There were no questionnaire revisions that affected MDE for youths aged 12 to 17; thus, long-term trend estimates are available from 2004 through 2010.
 However, revisions to the youth mental health service utilization module of the 2009 NSDUH questionnaire resulted in new estimates and a discontinuation of trends for several items on the source of mental health services.
 New questions regarding the receipt of mental health services from juvenile justice sources were added, and questions regarding services from educational sources were revised and are not comparable with estimates prior to 2009.